 by Lisa Shames - 25 Reviews - 9 List

-You recycle, take public transportation and shop at farmers markets, but that doesn't mean you should ignore your inner foodie.
-From a stylish Chicago restaurant housed in a gold-level LEED-certified building to a sustainably minded bakery, going green isn't just good for the Earth, it's good for you too.
+You recycle, take public transportation and shop at farmers markets, but that doesn't mean you should ignore your inner foodie and fashionista.
+From a stylish West Loop restaurant housed in a gold-level LEED-certified building to a hair salon decked out in recycled barn wood, going green isn't just good for the Earth, it's good for you too.
 (Photo: Chicago French Market)

 Updated: April 05, 2010

 Stock your kitchen with fresh, seasonal local produce and minimally processed foods at these eco-friendly markets.